vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 This example deploys a virtual container host with the following configuration:

-- Specifies the user name, password, image store, bridge network, and name for the virtual container host.
+- Specifies the user name, password, thumbprint, image store, bridge network, and name for the virtual container host.
 - Deploys the virtual container host on the ESXi host with the FQDN `esxihost1.organization.company.com` in the datacenter `dc1`.
 You can also specify an IP address.

 <pre>vic-machine<i>-darwin</i><i>-linux</i><i>-windows</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1
+--thumbprint <i>certificate_thumbprint</i>
 --image-store datastore1
 --bridge-network vic-bridge
 --compute-resource esxihost1.organization.company.com